 Since those initial experiments in the ’80s, a number of later studies at various other labs were done, and they could replicate Pennebaker’s findings, and add more.

 - In a small study on women with breast cancer, it was found they had fewer symptoms that needed a visit to their doctors after expressive writing.
 Overall, they made fewer cancer-related appointments in the next 3 months.

-Researchers King and Miner found people who only wrote about the positive side of painful life events, were able to confront, control, and arrange their thoughts and feelings about their traumas without having to re-experience the event deeply.
+- Researchers King and Miner found people who only wrote about the positive side of painful life events, they were able to confront, control, and arrange their thoughts and feelings about their traumas without having to re-experience the event deeply.